yiisoft/yii2/docs/guide/structure-modules.md

 ```

 The application database tables will be prefixed with `main_`, while all module tables will be prefixed with `module_`.
+Note that configuration above is not merged; the modules' component for example will have the query cache enabled since that is the default value.

 ## Best Practices <span id="best-practices"></span>